Add an Oracle Access Gate Application

 The binding name and password on the OID host.

 This application is part of a class of applications which exchange user information using header variables.
-For more information about the Access Gateway generic header application please see Add a generic header application.
+See Add a generic header application for more information about the Access Gateway generic header application.

-Access Gatewayalso provides a sample header application.
-Please see Add a sample header application for more information.
+Access Gateway also provides a sample header application.
+See Add a sample header application.

 Click the Applications tab.

 Click +Add to add a new application.

 Select the Oracle Access Gate option from the application menu, and click Create.